 We pride ourselves on the high quality of our teaching.
-In fact, we’re in the top 20 in the UK for teaching staff qualifications*.
-Throughout the academic year, you’ll be taught in top quality facilities that we’re constantly investing in and improving.
+In fact, we’re in the top 20 in the UK for teaching staff qualifications* and we have received a prestigious Silver rating in the Teaching Excellence Framework (TEF) exceeding national quality requirements for UK universities.

 The academic year